MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_05a_Configure Azure Key Vault networking settings.md

 >**Note**: To complete this lab, you will need an [Azure subscription.](https://azure.microsoft.com/en-us/free/?azure-portal=true) in which you have administrative access.

-You can use the Azue portal to configure the Azure Key Vault networking settings to work with other applications and Azure services.
+You can use the Azure portal to configure the Azure Key Vault networking settings to work with other applications and Azure services.

 ---